 On Friday 23rd August 2019 it was confirmed that the movie would be shown at the Louiseville's International Festival Of Film, Kentucky, between the 10th and 12th October 2019.

 On Thursday 29th August 2019 it was confirmed that the movie would be shown at the Buffalo International Film Festival, New York, between the 10th and 14th October 2019.

 On Tuesday 03rd September 2019 it was confirmed that the movie would be shown at the Tulsa American Film Festival, Oklahoma, on Sunday 13th October 2019.

 On Friday 13th September 2019 it was confirmed that the movie would make its United Kingdom dubut alongside Cold Cold Coffin at The Castle Cinema, London, on the Wednesday 09th October 2019.
 It was later announced that the premiere would be attended by Dennis Dunaway, Cindy Smith Dunaway, Alice Cooper guitarist Ryan Roxie, Chris Penn and Cold Cold Coffin Producers Brian Cichocki and Sean Quinn, with Classic Rock's Ian Fortnam moderating a 'Q&A' session after each of the 2 screenings.

 Read my blog about the London premiere here.

 On Saturday 21st September it was confirmed that the movie would make its Hollywood debut alongside Cold Cold Coffin at the W Hotel, Los Angeles, on Monday 14th October.

-On Wednesday 25th September 2019 a new trailer for the film was released and uploaded to Producer Steven Gaddis' YouTube page.
+On Wednesday 25th September 2019 a new film trailer was uploaded to Producer Steven Gaddis' YouTube page.
 This was followed by a feature on the London premiere on the UK's Classic Rock magazine website.